 Cybersecurity is Not a Device – Why You Need More than a Firewall to Protect Your Home Network

-The trouble with device-centric cybersecurity
+The trouble with network firewall security & device-centric cybersecurity

 Just as a burglar can get around a locked door, any hacker can bypass a firewall.

-Part of the problem is out-of-the-box firewalls for home use are rarely configured with robust security settings.
+Part of the problem is out-of-the-box home network firewalls for home use are rarely configured with robust security settings.
 Internet providers, who usually pre-package firewalls with home routers, do this to make them user-friendly and ease troubleshooting headaches for customer service teams.

-Yet, the U.S. Cybersecurity and Infrastructure Security Agency (CISA) warns that most default firewall settings are “overly permissive.”
+Yet, the U.S. Cybersecurity and Infrastructure Security Agency (CISA) warns that most default network firewall security settings are “overly permissive.”
 And, while users are encouraged to take steps to harden the default configuration parameters, they often don’t.
 Indeed, our research shows 20% of homes have misconfigured firewalls.
 Moreover, even if configured correctly, there’s more to do to stay protected.
 Firewalls require regular patching and security fixes to defend against newly discovered threats.

-Another limitation is that firewalls are static.
+Another limitation is that home network firewalls are static.
 The moment you leave your residence, you’re unprotected.
 So whether logging into the Wi-Fi at your local Starbucks or accessing your cloud accounts like Google or Apple from the airline business lounge – your personal devices are exposed.

 And then there’s the basic fact that, for the most part, threat actors target the weakest link – people.
 Targeting the executive’s personal email with phishing, their home automation network, devices, and their cloud accounts all account for the majority of vectors into their digital goods.